shivajiva101/sban/README.md

 created while the setting was active will not change and will retain their original expiry date.

-#### sban.accounts_per_ip
+#### sban.accounts_per_id

-Restricts accounts a player can make from an ip address.
+Restricts how many accounts an id can have.

-	sban.accounts_per_ip = 5
+	sban.accounts_per_id = 5

+Please note this setting is optional and the default behaviour is unrestricted.

+### sban.ip_limit

+Restricts how many ip addresses an id can have.

+	sban.ip_limit = 10

-Please note this is optional and without the setting the player accounts are unrestricted.
+Please note this setting is optional and the default behaviour is unrestricted.

 #### sban.import_enabled